-The Menstrual Cycle: Best Foods & Exercise for Each Phase
+The Menstrual Cycle: Best Foods for Each Phase

-The Menstrual Cycle: Best Foods & Exercise for Each Phase
+The Menstrual Cycle: Best Foods for Each Phase

 Understanding your menstrual cycle and how it affects your body can be a game-changer for your fitness and nutrition.
-Instead of working against your cycle, you can learn to optimize your training and diet to support your energy levels, hormones, and recovery.
-In this blog post, I will break down each phase of the menstrual cycle and the best foods and exercises to support your body.
+Instead of working against your cycle, you can learn to optimize your diet to support your energy levels, hormones, and recovery.
+In this blog post, I will break down each phase of the menstrual cycle and the best foods to support your body.

 Phase 1: Menstrual Phase (Days 1-5)